heinezen/openage/doc/ideas/projects/p0_mod_manager.md

 ## Description (long)

-* Games and mods are modpacks
+In the openage eco-system, games and mods are distributed as *modpacks*.
-* UNIX-like package management

-* Public repositories for mods
-* Updates pulled from repos automatically
-* Local installation also allowed

-* Challenges:
+Modpacks are conceptualized to provide the same functionality packages in Linux and UNIX environments for modding purposes.
+Doing so gives modders access to several advanced features such as versioning and defining other mods as dependencies for their content.

+As a result, the requirements of the openage mod manager are the same as for general package management systems.
+The core functionality of the mod manager should therefore provide these basic features:

+1. Modpack installation and configuration
-    * Conflict resolving
+2. Conflict resolving
-    * Dependency management
+3. Dependency management
-    * Load order management
+4. Load order management
+5. Updating mods to newer versions

-* At the end, the mod manager should provide a configuration of mods for the engine to load
+It is the responsibility of the mod manager to automate these tasks and create a configuration of modpacks that is safe for the engine to load.

-* Address basic security checks
-* Signature validation for single modpacks (MANIFEST file) and repos (RELEASE file)
-* Searching for unsigned scripts (security issues)

-* Launcher integration is optional, since launcher is not finished
-* GUI can be designed by student if they have time and skill
+Regarding modpack installation, the mod manager should be able to handle the two main installation methods: Local installation and fetching from a (public) repository.

+The mod manager should execute basic integrity and security checks to prevent malicious mods from exploiting the engine's scripting interface to damage the user's sytem.
+This involves signature validation for single modpacks and indices of public repositories.
+Unsigned scripts should be detected, flagged and deactivated.

+It is recommended to design the command-line interface of the mod manager first and add a GUI for the launcher later on.
+However, if you have time and skill to create a user interface for the mod manager, you can design CLI and GUI in parallel.

 ## Expected Outcome